 - financial records including bank statements, credit card statements, loan statements, lines of credit and mortgage documents;

-- information relating to the insured assets, such as proof of registration and service records in a motor vehicle claim;
+- information relating to the insured property, such as proof of registration and service records in a motor vehicle claim;

 - telephone records; and